WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

   },
 ```

-Now, when you run `npm run start` a watcher will run in the terminal.
+Now, when you run `npm start` a watcher will run in the terminal.
 You can then edit away in your text editor; after each save, it will automatically build.
 You can then use the familiar edit/save/reload development process.

 **Note:** keep an eye on your terminal for any errors.
 If you make a typo or syntax error, the build will fail and the error will be in the terminal.